AmitP88/Final-Portfolio/src/pages/index.md

             code for the current live site version, please visit https://github.com/middlestate/CellarDoor .
 The website linked below
-            is the rebuild that will launch soon.
+            is the rebuild and is expected to launch soon.
           image: /img/cellardoor.png
           repo_link: >-
             https://github.com/middlestate/Cellar-Door-netlify-gatsby/tree/the-doors